 Of course, I have added to the stash otherwise, such as at the fiber group swap (which I decided doesn't entirely count because I swapped out more yarn than I brought home) and because a friend has been giving me her leftover bits to pass along to another friend who does a lot of charity knitting.
 Some of which I decided would be transmitted in the form of hats, and since much of the yarn is wool and wool-blend sock yarn, which is quite fine, I've made most of the hats by holding two or three strands together.
 I did do one with the yarn just singly:

-the sock yarn singly, but it's a very plain basic beanie.
+I liked the neon-splash yarn enough to make this hat with the sock yarn singly, but it's a very plain basic beanie. |

 When I found several balls of rainbow-y yarn I decided to figure out a way to highlight the colour changes instead of working the threads together.
 This means using very fine needles, and lots of stitches, because I had to use the yarn singly because otherwise the colours would mingle.
 The problem is that most of the yarns will make stripes if you knit at the number of stitches in a sock, but hats use many more because heads are bigger around than feet.